-Policy-makers, senior officials and advisers from government institutions responsible for the planning, implementation and management of OSH at national level.
-Workers' and employers' representatives involved in the OSH policy-making process at national level.
-The programme may also be of interest to researchers, trainers and consultants in this field.
+- Policy makers, senior officials and advisers from government institutions in charge of the planning, implementation and management of OSH at the national level; - Workers' and employers' representatives involved in the policy-making process on OSH at the national level; - The programme may also be of interest to other people such as researchers, trainers or consultants in this field.

 The general objective of this course is to strengthen the capacity of planning, developing and governing the national efforts to improve the OSH.
 Upon completion of this course, participants will be able to: